FatihKoz/DisposableAirports/README.md

 * Uses MWGG Airports as the main source, which is hosted by TurkSim _(so far it looks ok and enough for general VA usage)_
 * Displays deleted airports and provides functions to restore
+* Allows cleaning up airport records (by keeping only scheduled and flown airports, including alternates)
 * Uses CRON features to automatically check the source and update automatically

 ## Compatibility with other addons